stefanrueger/urboot/bootloaders/at90usb647/fcpu_24mhz/230400_bps/README.md

   + `r` preserves reset flags for the application in the register R2
 - **Hex file:** typically MCU name, oscillator frequency (16 MHz default) and baud rate (115200 default) followed by
   + `ee` bootloader supports EEPROM read/write
-  + `lednop` "template" bootloader contains `mov rx,rx` nops that can be replaced to toggle LEDs
+  + `lednop` is a template bootloader with `mov rx,rx` nops as placeholders for LEDs operations
   + `fr` bootloader provides non-essential code for smoother error handing
   + `ce` bootloader provides a chip erase command
   + `ur` uses urprotocol and requires `avrdude -c urclock` for programming